 - 1. Each building administrator shall be allowed one vote. - 2.
 In his/her absence, the building administrator may designate another person from his/her building to vote. - 3.
-In matters of high school, the high school representative will be weighted with two votes. - 4.
-The voting membership shall vote/decide on matters pertaining to: - A. Selection of Executive Board - B. Bylaws Amendments - C. Tournament Sites - D. Co-curricular Handbook
+The voting membership shall vote/decide on matters pertaining to: - A. Selection of Executive Board

+- B. Bylaws Amendments

+- C. Tournament Sites

+- D. Co-curricular Handbook